How to Travel Like a Local in Vietnam — Vietnam's Most Unique Experiences

 How to Get There

 Public Transport: Hop on a bus or minivan, and in 3-4 hours, you’ll be knee-deep in rural bliss for around 150,000 to 200,000 VND (about $6-8).
+If you’re flying into Hanoi first, don’t miss our arrival guide to Hanoi for tips on navigating your arrival.

 Private Car: Go for a private Grab ride at about 1.5 million VND (around $65).